The Year of The Fire Horse (丙午): When Fire Rides the Wind of Freedom

 Picture a horse galloping at full speed across open land—muscle, breath, and momentum all moving at once.
 Now add fire: brightness, urgency, transformation, and the risk of running too hot.

-This isn’t a promise of fate.
-Think of it as a seasonal metaphor—a way to name a common human problem:
+This isn’t a prediction or a promise of fate.
+Think of it as cultural symbolism—a seasonal metaphor—a way to name a common human problem:

 How do you keep the fire of motivation, without burning out or burning bridges?